lastweek/lastweek.github.io/papers/nvm-transaction.md

-# NVM Systems and Transation Papers
+# Transation and logging on NVM
 Collected by `Yizhou` <shan13@purdue.edu>
 First line is a five star rating, range from [1:5]